In this blog, I share travel tips for people with dizziness and vertigo.

 In fact whenever I have to travel, it takes me about two weeks to recover from flying anywhere.
 But I have noticed that the more I prepare in advance to travel and consider my own unique health needs, the less of a burden I become to my companions and the more empowered I feel to take care of myself while I am on the road.

-Before your trip, you may also want to check out my tips for managing an episode of vertigo.
+Before your trip, you may also want to check out my other travel tips for people with dizziness and vertigo to manage an episode of vertigo.

 This blog is provided for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 The details of any case mentioned in this post represent a typical patient that I might see and do not describe the circumstances of a specific individual.